0x384c0/Experiments-flutter/README.md

 - add this module as dependency to other modules using `path:`

 ## TODO
-* in post details use enum as state
 * Remove fromModel() everywhere.
 Use mappers
 * reorganize directories, move common from features/
 * split module common/presentation